Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 (If this current object they are studying is in fact a forgery, the difficulty to recognize this fact is lowered by 1).

+### Crack-Mending Eye

+**Cost: --**
+**Type:** Permanent
+**Mins:** Craft 3

+Projects to Repair crafted materials, Manses, Artifacts, and other such physical goods are now 1 scale easier.
+I.e. Minor repairs are -3 Scale, Major -2, and Monumental -1 Scale of their base Project cost.

 ### Mark of the Maker